mtpali/exclave/README.md

 ## FAQs and explanation of terms

 [Wiki](https://github.com/dyhkwong/Exclave/wiki).
-Some of the words may be subjective and offensive.
+The wiki may contain potentially distressing or otherwise sensitive content.
+Viewer discretion is advised.

 ## Translation